 Bonus Tip: If a yard sale isn’t practical, donate your items to a local charity.
 Charities will often pick up items at your house, and you may be able to write off your donation at tax time.

 5. Hire professionals for some jobs.

 Paying professional movers to handle every aspect of your relocation might not fit your budget, but hiring professionals for some of the peskiest jobs could be money well spent.
-Whether it’s packing up a few rooms, loading and unloading your heaviest items, or installing your flat screen TV, professional moving services can save you time and relieve a load of stress.
+Whether it’s packing picking a few rooms, loading and unloading your heaviest items, or installing your flat-screen TV, professional moving services can save you time and relieve a load of stress.

 Bonus Tip: A professional mover is covered by insurance should they get hurt while on the job, but your boyfriend and his buddies aren’t.
 So, while using a professional mover isn’t free, it can help minimize your liability.

 6. Secure renters’ insurance.

 You may know renters’ insurance is important, but as a young professional just entering the workplace, you might not think you can afford it.
 You’ll be glad to learn the typical policy only costs between $10 and $20 per month.
 That’s a small price to pay when you consider how much it would cost to replace all of your clothing, electronics, furniture, and everything else in your place in the event of an emergency.

 7. Gather packing supplies.

 Use a packing supply list as a guide, and start gathering moving supplies sooner rather than later.
 Grocery stores are a goldmine for free boxes, but they often restock their shelves late at night or early in the morning, so stop by at an off-peak time for the best of luck.
 If you’re tight on time, and it fits your budget, consider ordering a convenient pre-made moving package.
 Many moving companies offer these and they include everything you need for boxing up your possessions and the supplies will be delivered right to your door.